mirarr-app/network-checker/README.md

-# Network Checker - Set of network tools curated for Iran Internet situation.
+# Network Checker - Set of network tools curated for Iran's Internet situation.

 Available for Android, Windows and Linux.